Eva Longoria: Philanthropy

 In 2006, Longoria founded Eva's Heroes, a charity which helps young adults with developmental disabilities.
-The organization is located in San Antonio, Texas and was inspired by her sister who has intellectual disabilities.
+Based in San Antonio, Texas, it was inspired by her sister, who has intellectual disabilities.

-She is the national spokesperson for PADRES Contra El Cancer.
+Longoria is the national spokesperson for PADRES Contra El Cancer.
 She signed shoes for the Spirit of Women Red Shoe Celebrity Auction.
-Longoria also supports the Clothes Off Our Back Foundation, OmniPeace, the National Center for Missing and Exploited Children, the National Stroke Association, Project HOME and St. Jude Children's Research Hospital.
-Longoria is an executive producer of Shine Global Inc.'s documentary The Harvest which is focused on the 500,000 child migrant farm workers in the U.S. and promote awareness and support to enact the Children's Act for Responsible Employment (CARE Act).
+She also supports the Clothes Off Our Back Foundation, OmniPeace, the National Center for Missing and Exploited Children, the National Stroke Association, Project HOME and St. Jude Children's Research Hospital.
+She is an executive producer of Shine Global Inc.'s documentary The Harvest, which focuses on the 500,000 child migrant farm workers in the U.S. and promotes awareness and support to enact the Children's Act for Responsible Employment (CARE Act).

-Her other charity, the Eva Longoria Foundation aims to close the education gap plaguing Latinas and confront Latino poverty.
-She has stated that, "The Eva Longoria Foundation supports programs which help Latinas excel in school and attend college.
+Her other charity, the Eva Longoria Foundation, aims to close the education gap plaguing Latinas and to confront Latino poverty.
+She started: "The Eva Longoria Foundation supports programs which help Latinas excel in school and attend college.
 Additionally, we work to provide Latina entrepreneurs with career training, mentorship, capital and opportunity."
-The foundation offers nine-week "parent engagement" courses to help Latino parents and has a mentorship program for Latinas and other extracurricular activities as well as loans to help Latina-owned businesses.
-It is co-funded by philanthropist Howard Buffett son of investor Warren Buffett.
+The foundation offers nine-week "parent engagement" courses to help Latino parents; has a mentorship program and other activities for Latinas; and provides loans to Latina-owned businesses.
+It is co-funded by philanthropist Howard Buffett, son of investor Warren Buffett.

-Longoria was named Philanthropist of the Year in 2009 by The Hollywood Reporter for 'her commitment to Latino causes and giving back to the community.
+Longoria was named Philanthropist of the Year in 2009 by The Hollywood Reporter for her commitment to Latino causes and giving back to the community.
 She appeared on Fort Boyard in 2009, helping attract more than €20,000 for the Make-A-Wish Foundation.